renukaKandii/promptLY/ReadME.md

 - I am not liable for any consequences of using AI-generated text
 - Use professional judgment for business-critical content

-**Browser Dependency:**
-- Requires Chrome Dev/Canary with specific flags enabled
-- May not work on all systems or configurations
-- Performance varies by device capabilities

-**No Guarantees:**
-- Provided "as-is" without warranties
-- I make no promises about uptime, accuracy, or fitness for purpose
-- See MIT License for full legal disclaimer

 **Best Practices:**
 - ✅ Review all AI outputs before using
 - ✅ Fact-check important information
 - ✅ Use as a writing aid, not a replacement for human judgment
 - ✅ Keep critical documents backed up separately
-- ✅ Test thoroughly for your specific use cases

 ---